Dan Krimm is a fretless electric bass guitarist

 other music-related activities

 New album!
-(Trio with Gary Monheit and special guest Scott Amendola), recorded 2015, pending release later in 2015
+(Trio with Gary Monheit and special guest Scott Amendola), recorded 2015, pending release in early 2016

 Ma Nishtana -- The Blues Version (free MP3 download)